 In the summer of 2021-22 it will be fifty years since the water of the Serpentine Hydro impoundment swallowed the wide pink quartzite beach Lake Pedder: the wild heart of the Tasmania Wilderness World Heritage Area.
 This coincides with the start of the United Nations Decade of Ecological Restoration 2021 to 2030, the critical 10 year window in which humanity must massively upscale global action on restoration of degraded and destroyed ecosystems in order to halt the effects of climate change and restore biodiversity.

 Who is leading the campaign?

-The Lake Pedder Restoration Committee, co-convened by Christine Milne and Todd Dudley with secretarial support from Bob Brown and Paul Thomas, is committed to getting agreement to pull the plug and restore the original Lake Pedder and surrounding iconic ecosystems by the fiftieth anniversary.
+The Lake Pedder Restoration Committee, convened by Christine Milne with support from Todd Dudley, Bob Brown, Paul Thomas and more is committed to getting agreement to pull the plug and restore the original Lake Pedder and surrounding iconic ecosystems by the fiftieth anniversary.
 Read more about the Committee.

 How will this be done?